 Homework Projects and Written Critique assignments will be accepted with a deduction of 10% per 24-hour period starting after the due date submission time.
-Assignments over 3-days late (i.e., three 24-hour periods) will not be accepted.
-No time extensions are provided for the Exams, Final Project, and Class Discussion/Exercises.
+Assignments over 3 days late (i.e., three 24-hour periods) will not be accepted.
+No time extensions are provided for the Exams, Final Project, and Class discussions/Exercises.
 There will be no make-up work provided for missed assignments.

 Please verify the information in your assignment before submission.
-We will not be able to make any exceptions for submitting the wrong assignment or insufficient otherwise inadequate information in the assignment.
+We will NOT make exceptions for submitting the wrong assignment or insufficient or inadequate information.